AhrefsBot Explained: Should You Block It or Let It Crawl?

 1. Practical SEO Data

 Ahrefsbot data is extremely valuable to the SEO and marketing communities.
-The data it collects helps SEOs and marketers learn how to optimize their websites better for major search engines like Google.
+The data it collects helps SEOs and marketers learn how to optimize their websites for significant search engines like Google.

 Allowing Ahrefsbot to crawl your website ensures its database is constantly updated.
 Your website provides the most accurate data, which you may compare to your competitors.